-Upon notification that a student is or may be missing, Lipscomb Security & Safety shall respond through the exercise of reasonable professional judgment to investigate and make a determination as to whether the student is missing.
-This may include but is not limited to checking the student's room on campus, class schedule, contacting friends, faculty or other known associates of the student, locating the student's vehicle and calling the student's cell phone.
-If the Director of Lipscomb Security & Safety determines that a student is missing, he/she shall notify any other appropriate law enforcement authority and the Senior Vice President for Student Life within 24 hours of such determination.
-The Senior Vice President for Student Life or designee shall then notify the Deans of Student Life and any other appropriate University office.
+Upon notification that a student is or may be missing, the Department of Security and Safety shall respond with reasonable professional judgment to investigate and make a determination as to whether the student is missing.
+Actions may include, but are not limited to, checking the student's campus dorm room, analyzing class schedule, contacting friends, faculty or other known associates of the student, attempting to locate the student's vehicle and calling the student's cell phone.
+If the Director of Security and Safety determines that a student is missing, he or she shall notify any other appropriate law enforcement authority and the Vice President for Student Life within 24 hours of such determination.
+The Vice President for Student Life or designee shall then notify any other appropriate university office.